Skip to content

 • country (Required): ISO 3166-1 alpha-2 country code (for example, US or DE).

-• region (Required): Provide a region, state, territory, or prefecture (for example, CA).
+• region (Required): Region, state, territory, or prefecture (for example, CA).
 Use ALL to apply to all regions or provinces within the specified country.

 • fee_label (Required): Human-readable name for the fee (for example, recycling fee, bottle deposit, or eco charge).
 Don’t use colons in the name.